Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 “Why?
 What’s wrong?”

 “I cannot be individual.
 I cannot have names.
 I cannot choose my own actions.
-It is wrong.”
+It is wrong.
+I am no longer one of the Workers.
+I am…me.
+This is wrong.”

 “Klbkch did it.”